henkvancann/cardgame-btc/README.md

 #### Who's right, who's wrong?

 The cardgame *does not pretend to be right in everything at all times*.
-Our objective has been to:
+Our objective is to:
  - present a **nuanced and more complete** take on the matter
- - **substantiate the answers** with empirical data gathered from reknowned sources in the field
+ - **substantiate the answers** with empirical data gathered from renowned sources in the field
  - offer **a way to improve the answers** by anyone via the [Telegram-group](https://t.me/bcbird)

 ## For who is the cardgame